AloySobek/42/README.md

 # ft_printf
 It is project for school forty two by vrichese.
-The copy of printf of function from standart library
+The copy of printf function from standart library